Tacitus-SL/chat-server/Readme.md

 A simple networking application written in C that enables real-time text communication between multiple users over a local network or the internet.
 The program allows users to create chat rooms or engage in one-on-one conversations, with features such as username selection, message timestamps, and basic command functionality for actions like joining or leaving chat rooms.

 ## Educational Project
-This is an examination project for Programming Fundamentals course at NUP 2025.
+Developed as part of Programming Fundamentals course at NUP 2025.

 ## Code Style